Fastcode/VisualMesh/readme/inference.md

 Use at your own risk.

 ### Future Engines
-In the future there are plans to implement a TensorRT engine and a CUDA engine.
+In the future, there are plans to implement a TensorRT engine and a CUDA engine.
 Pull requests are welcome!

 ## Multithreading